Log Analytics workspace data export in Azure Monitor

-- The storage account must be unique across rules in the workspace.
+- The Storage Account must be unique across rules in the workspace.

-- Table names can be 60 characters long when you're exporting to a storage account.
-They can be 47 characters when you're exporting to event hubs.
+- Table names can be 60 characters long when you're exporting to a Storage Account.
+They can be 47 characters when you're exporting to Event Hubs.
 Tables with longer names won't be exported.

-Data export is optimized to move large data volumes to your destinations.
+Data export is optimized to move large data volume to your destinations.
 The export operation might fail if the destination doesn't have sufficient capacity or is unavailable.
 In the event of failure, the retry process continues for up to 12 hours.
 For more information about destination limits and recommended alerts, see Create or update a data export rule.
 If the destinations are still unavailable after the retry period, the data is discarded.
 In certain cases, retry can cause duplication of a fraction of the exported records.

 For more information, including the data export billing timeline, see Azure Monitor pricing.